luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0

 * Foi adicionado suporte para a operação de BulkDelete para contas de API de SQL do Azure Cosmos DB.
-* Foi adicionado suporte para a operação de BulkImport para contas de API do MongoDB do Azure Cosmos DB.
+* Foi adicionado suporte para a operação de BulkImport para contas com a API do Azure Cosmos DB para o MongoDB.
 * Diminuí a cópia de segurança a dependência de SDK .NET do DocumentDB para a versão 2.0.0.

 ### <a name="a-name102102"></a><a name="1.0.2"/>1.0.2